jaynetics/js_regex/README.md

 **Atomic groups and possessive quantifiers** are missing in JavaScript, so the only way to emulate their behavior is by substituting them with [backreferenced lookahead groups](http://instanceof.me/post/52245507631/regex-emulate-atomic-grouping-with-lookahead).

-**Astral plane characters** convert to [surrogate pairs](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/#24surrogatepairs), so they don't require ES6.
-JsRegex drops large astral plane ranges or properties, though, to limit the size of the resulting regex.
-You can opt out of this by setting `JsRegex::Converter.surrogate_pair_limit = nil`.
+**Astral plane characters** convert to ranges of [surrogate pairs](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/#24surrogatepairs), so they don't require ES6.

 **Properties and posix classes** expand to equivalent character sets, or surrogate pair alternations if necessary.
 The gem [regexp_property_values](https://github.com/jaynetics/regexp_property_values) helps by reading out their codepoints from Onigmo.